4ml

 conda install -y pip

-For NVIDIA GPUs on Ubuntu, we recommend you to follow Google Cloud instructions on your local machines.
-This is mandatory for NVIDIA acceleration.
+2. NVIDIA driver and CUDA — follow the Google Cloud instructions on your local machine.
+Mandatory for NVIDIA acceleration.

 ENV=env4ml